richafnu/Viva/Viva/engage/eac-answers-overview-set-up.md

 ## Licensing

-Users who are assigned the Viva Engage Knowledge service plan, which is part of the Microsoft Viva Suite and Viva Employee Communications and Communities licenses, have access to the Answers experience in the Viva Engage Teams app.
+Users who are assigned the Viva Engage Knowledge service plan, which is part of the Microsoft Viva Suite and Viva Employee Communications and Communities licenses, and have access to the Answers experience.
 These users can ask and answer questions in communities and on the Answers tab, find similar questions, and receive rewards and recognition.

 Users who aren't assigned the Viva Engage Knowledge service plan won't have the full Answers experience, but can ask questions and view, vote, and respond to questions others have written from the communities in which they’re a member.
 Anytime their name is mentioned in Answers, they receive notifications to those questions and can visit those threads.

-For more information about permissions, see [Administrator scenarios for Answers in Viva Engage](eac-answers-admin-scenarios.md).
+For more information about permissions, see [Manage admin roles in Viva Engage](eac-key-admin-roles-permissions.md).

 ## Technical requirements